EIRMC shares tips to stay safe while preparing Thanksgiving meals - Local News 8

 EIRMC shares tips to stay safe while preparing Thanksgiving meals

-IDAHO FALLS, Idaho (KIFI/KIDK) - Many are staying home for Thanksgiving to stay safe from Covid, but now we are being reminded that we also need to stay safe in the kitchen.
+IDAHO FALLS, Idaho (KIFI/KIDK) - Many are staying home for Thanksgiving to stay safe from COVID-19, but now we are being reminded that we also need to stay safe in the kitchen.

 Eastern Idaho Regional Medical Center's (EIRMC) Burn Unit is reminding turkey chefs that the kitchens can be a dangerous place, especially for young ones.